BlueGlowStick/tribute_page/README.md

-# Tribute page for Ted Chian constructed as a project from freecodecamp.org
+# Tribute page for Ted Chiang constructed as a project from freecodecamp.org